The Best Ways to Explore the Cayman Islands with Family

 6. Atlantis Submarines

-This submarine takes you on a 100 feet deep sea tour to enjoy a view of the marine life.
+This submarine takes you on a 100 feet deep sea tour to enjoy a view of the marine life - one of the best in the world.
 You can stay dry while viewing tropical fish and reefs through the submarine windows.
 Atlantis Submarines offer various packages and now, also offer tours directly from the Seven Mile Beach, which includes the additional benefits of a cruise along the beach to visit dive sites.
-Click here for more information and to book a tour.

 7. Pedro St. James National Historic Site

 Pedro St. James is a national historic site of the Cayman Islands.
 The 18th century plantation house which is often known as Pedro’s castle, will transport you back to a time in the Cayman Islands when most people lived in tiny, thatched-covered houses.
 A wealthy Englishmen, using slave labour from Jamaica, created the imposing 3-story building.
-In the 1990s, the Government of the Cayman Islands purchased the historic site and restored the Great House to its 18th century splendour.
-Today, visitors can stroll through the historic building with its period furniture and authentic artefacts to experience with life was like in the Cayman Islands, so long ago.
-To learn more, click here.
+In the 1990s, the Government of the Cayman Islands purchased the historic site and restored the Great House to its 18th century splendor.
+Today, visitors can stroll through the historic building with its period furniture and authentic artifacts to experience what life was like in the Cayman Islands, so long ago.

 8. Bioluminescent Bay